dcrisn/builder/README.md

 recipe files.
 This is achieved via the `--container-spec` option.
 This options takes as argument the full path to either a buildspec file or to a directory that contains the file as a direct child.
-As with `--target-tree` option, the `--container-spec` option can be repeated as many times as needed.
+As with the `--target-tree` option, the `--container-spec` option can be repeated as many times as needed.

-`builder` will build up a list of all known buildspecs (in-tree and out-of-tree) and then look for the one referencd in the target-spec of the specified target.
+`builder` will build up a list of all known buildspecs (in-tree and out-of-tree) and then look for the one referenced in the target-spec of the specified target.

 ### Automated and Development Setups